Towns and villages near to Kirkennan

 Dumfries, a historic market town on the River Nith, known for its connection with Robert Burns, Scotland's national poet.

 Kippford: A pretty coastal village on the other side of the River Urr.
-Kippford is at the mouth of the river Urr and has a marina, a pub, an ice cream/gift shop/cafe and a scenic walk to Rockcliffe.
+Kippford is at the mouth of the river Urr and has a marina, a dog friendly pub with great views from the table outside that catch the evening sun, an ice cream/gift shop/cafe and a scenic walk to Rockcliffe.

 Kirkcudbright – A scenic town with a castle, harbour and artistic heritage.
 There are many art galleries worth visiting and a great fish and chip shop.